-Three publicly owned parcels that front the Waterway have Intracoastal potential preservation areas.
+Three publicly owned parcels that front the potential Intracoastal Waterway have preservation areas.
 The sites include Florida Inland Navigation District Parcels MSA 645 and 650, and the City-owned Donnelly Tract.
 All three sites have conservation land use designations and are zoned as conservation or open space areas.
-One of the most significant activities to be undertaken along the Intracoastal Waterway involves preservation of these sites.
+One of the most significant activities to be undertaken along Intracoastal Waterway the involves preservation of these sites.
 No known point sources of pollution exist along the Intracoastal Waterway, other than storm water discharge areas.
 Implementation of projects and programs under the National Pollution Discharge Elimination System (NPDES) permit, together with standards already adopted in the Land Development Regulations for new construction and reconstruction, keep the City compliant with state and national standards for the quality of storm water runoff.